schnoddelbotz/k12-booter/README.md

   2. Each Teacher has one (cloud drive) folder per class it's taking care of, and each pupil has those shares mounted/available for document sharing.
   3. More to be defined by [Department of Homeland security](https://www.dhs.gov/)

+6. Teacher documentation - Output, outcome - final stage ...
+  1. Via governmental online portal, visualising current state known #Zensus #Statistics #PISA #CVE #ITSEC
+  2. Teachers can differntiate like ISO something security, cofidentiality levels - and corresponding storage locations.
+  3. Point 2 impacts (automated) SHARING of information with third parties, including e.g. the school's website.
+  4. Yes, the school needs a website today.
+For the city inhabitants.
+The school may want to show the world its face, but most of content is irrelevant to others.
+Then, INTRUDERS come into play; people looking for security issues to hijack the infrastructure - maybe from the other end of the world, maybe to install crypto miners.
+Most likely, you will not notice without our help.
+Long story short, we WILL have walls here, to avoid useless traffic that should lead to denial of access in the end anyway.
+You can always request any information from authorities though.
+     The perimeter needs to be defined here I guess, although it might be clear to some or the wrong term.
+And then networking security, at the PROVIDER LEVEL.
+Schools are maybe the ONLY parties where web filters could make sense?
+  5. This is very drafted.
+Sorry.
+Good night.

 I might want to rethink this.
 Alone is a bit boring.
 PEACE.
 References: e.g. This [tweet](https://twitter.com/x4e_ch/status/1638711985012441088)